Steerable Pyramid Transform Enables Robust Left Ventricle Quantification: Steerable Pyramid Transform

-Over the past three decades, SPT has been demonstrated useful in a variety of image processing and computer vision applications, ranging from low-level tasks - image denoising \cite{Portilla2003Image}, image compression \cite{buccigrossi1999image}, image steganalysis \cite{lyu2006steganalysis}, and image quality assessment \cite{sheikh2006image}, middle-level tasks - texture synthesis \cite{Portilla2000Aparametric} and image segmentation \cite{chen2005adaptive}, to high-level tasks - object detection and visual tracking \cite{jepson2003robust}.
-In the era of deep learning, Meyer \etal~\cite{meyer2018phasenet} proposed PhaseNet for video frame interpolation.
-They trained a CNN to estimate the SPT phase decomposition of the intermediate frame.
-Bhardwaj \etal~\cite{Bhardwaj2021Unsupervised} proposed an unsupervised information-theoretic perceptual quality metric using SPT as the fixed input transformation.
+Over the past three decades, the use of SPT has proven beneficial in a variety of image processing and computer vision applications, spanning from low-level tasks such as image denoising \cite{Portilla2003Image}, image compression \cite{buccigrossi1999image}, image steganalysis \cite{lyu2006steganalysis} and image quality assessment \cite{sheikh2006image}, to middle-level tasks like texture synthesis \cite{Portilla2000Aparametric} and image segmentation \cite{chen2005adaptive}, and to high-level tasks including object detection \cite{torralba2003context} and visual tracking \cite{jepson2003robust}.
+In the era of deep learning, SPT continues to find innovative uses.
+Meyer \etal~\cite{meyer2018phasenet} proposed PhaseNet for video frame interpolation.
+Bhardwaj \etal~\cite{Bhardwaj2021Unsupervised} presented an unsupervised information-theoretic perceptual quality metric using SPT as the fixed input transform.
 Deng \etal~\cite{Deng2020Mimamonet} adopted inter-frame phase differences by SPT rather than optical flow to enhance video emotion recognition.
-Parthasarathy and Simoncelli developed a two-stage visual texture model using SPT and a learnable bank of convolution filters to mimic the V1 simple and V2 complex cells, respectively \cite{parthasarathy2020self}.
-Most existing work incorporates SPT to improve the accuracy of computational predictions.
-In contrast, we probe the added robustness of SPT to CNN-based LV quantification.
+Parthasarathy and Simoncelli relied on SPT to mimic the V1 complex cells~\cite{parthasarathy2020self}.
+While most existing work leverages SPT to improve computational prediction accuracy, our research explores the added robustness of SPT for LV quantification.